-- Please quote your bill reference on any payments made by bank transfer.
+- Please quote your bill reference and pupil reference on all payments made by bank transfer.

-- Interest will be charged on bills outstanding after the beginning of term at the rate of 2% per month or part thereof.
+- Interest will be charged on bills outstanding after the beginning of term at the rate of 2% per annum

 Payment of School Fees in Advance